Alexandru Mironescu

-Alexandru Mironescu (July 23, 1903–January 20, 1973) was a Romanian prose writer.
+Alexandru Mironescu (July 23, 1903 – January 20, 1973) was a Romanian prose writer.

 Born in Tecuci, his parents were Victor Mironescu and his wife Elena.
 After attending Dimitrie Cantemir High School in Bucharest, he obtained degrees in chemistry and philosophy from the University of Bucharest.
-He later obtained a doctorate in science from the Sorbonne and one in philosophy at Bucharest.
-From 1929, he was a lecturer at the latter university and a teacher at Saint Sava National College.
+In 1926, he went to Paris to pursue his studies at the Sorbonne, graduating in 1929 with a Ph.D. in physical chemistry.
+He later obtained a doctorate in philosophy from the University of Bucharest.
+From 1929, he was a lecturer at the Chemistry Faculty of the University of Bucharest and a teacher at Saint Sava National College.
+In 1935 he was elected corresponding member of the Romanian Academy of Sciences.
 He was editor at Semnalul newspaper.
 Mironescu's first journalistic contribution appeared in Credința newspaper in 1935; exploring both domestic and foreign affairs, he neither commented on daily events as such, nor held firm to a particular ideology, but took the stance of an independent observer, condemning the intellectual elites' isolation with regard to the national, socioeconomic and cultural interest.